 What to Wear

 If participating in yoga, massage, athletic activities, or using the hot tub/sauna, please bring appropriate activity-related attire.

 All Log Cabins and Khullu Tents are supplied with drinking water as well as thermoses of hot water.

-Norden uses power outlets that are standard across all of China.
+Norden uses power outlets that are standard across all of Mainland China (type A and type I).

 Visas and Documents

 Norden Camp is a child-friendly and family-friendly environment.
 We encourage children to connect with nature, run around, and be a kid!
 We do require children to be under the supervision of an adult at all times.
 Children's pricing is available for ages 2-12.
 Infants under 2 years of age are free of charge.

 Safety, Health, Liability, and Insurance